 Who Chooses Public Art?

 Prior to 2007, public art pieces were chosen by Thornton City Council.
 After the formation of the Thornton Arts, Sciences and Humanities Council (TASHCO), public art has been chosen by members of the TASHCO Public Art Subcommitee.
-Members of the subcommitee review and choose pieces based on their artistic merit, creativity, and overall impact on the community.
+Members of the subcommitee and community review panels review and score pieces based on their artistic merit, creativity, and overall impact on the community.
 All TASHCO subcommitees are open to the public.
 Residents interested in joing the public art subcommitee may do so by attending a monthly TASHCO meeting in order to learn more about the process and sign up.
-Community members are also encouraged to visit TalkThornton.com to submit feedback, ideas and recommendations on public art projects.

 Who Funded These Pieces?

-Click on the works below to learn more about the piece, funding sources and/or artist.
+Click on the works below to learn more about the piece.